 The OCF27 endorsement only applies to:

-- Standard rental vehicles under 4500 kg in weight
+- Standard rental vehicles weighing 4500 kg or less

 - Drivers listed on your personal insurance policy